Anthony Ciulla: Arrest, conviction and witness protection

 In 1975, Ciulla's activities came to light when a jockey he bribed, Peter Fantini, made an obvious display of restraining his horse during a race and became the subject of an investigation.
 Under police questioning, Fantini revealed Ciulla's activities.
-Ciulla was also implicated by jockey Peter Hole who reported that Ciulla approached him and tried to bribe him to pull a horse during a race at the Saratoga Race Course in 1974.
+Ciulla was also implicated by jockey Michael Hole who reported that Ciulla approached him and tried to bribe him to pull a horse during a race at the Saratoga Race Course in 1974.
+Hole would later die under mysterious circumstances in 1976, which was later ruled a suicide.

 Ciulla was convicted of fixing thoroughbred races in Massachusetts and Rhode Island, and was sentenced to four to six years in prison.
 Ciulla agreed to cooperate with the United States Department of Justice in exchange for immunity, relocation and a new identity.

 In November 1978, Ciulla became a major witness in the federal government's investigation into horse racing.
 He then entered United States Federal Witness Protection Program under the new name Tony Capra.
 While on trial, Ciulla admitted to a number of crimes, including racing under assumed names, tax evasion and bribing jockeys with cocaine.
 His testimony proved key to the conviction of several jockeys and trainers, ending their careers.
 Ciulla implicated mob boss Whitey Bulger and his partner Stephen Flemmi in the horse fixing ring, but the two had recently become informants for the Federal Bureau of Investigation and were not prosecuted.